 Why are payment terms important for your business?

-Payment terms come with a lot of handy benefits.
+Payment terms come with a lot of handy benefits for your accounts receivable process.
 From helping you to get paid on time, to backing you up in a dispute, they outline and guide how payments are handled between you and your clients.

 Payment terms are important for your service business because: